gnulnx/anouman/README.rst

 Section 1: Packaging
 ~~~~~~~~~~~~~~~~~~~~

-This section will assume you have a django project called example.
-Most
+This section will assume you have a django project called *example*.
-likely your project is not named example so to follow along with your
+Most likely your project is not named *example* so to follow along with
-project simple replace *example* with your project's name.
+your project simple replace *example* with your project's name.

 Before you begin make sure to open a new Terminal window.